15 Signs of Narcissistic Parents-in-Law and How to Deal With Them

 5. Talk to a therapist

-You can also choose to work with a therapist, so you can ensure that you aren’t being too hard on yourself or experiencing mental health concerns of your own.
 Furthermore, you can talk to your spouse about couples therapy, which may help you both overcome the effects of narcissistic in laws if this is something you would like to do.

 6. Take care of yourself

-Make sure that you are taking care of yourself.
-This means that you should be taking steps to eat right, exercise, and sleep 6-8 hours a night.
-Doing these things can help you stay healthy and could provide you with a routine to get through, so you can focus on things that are important, like your health and well-being.
+Doing these things can help you stay healthy and could provide you with a routine to get through so you can focus on things that are important, like your health and well-being.

 7. Tell them your expectations

 As an adult, you are allowed to tell other people what you expect out of them.
-In the case of narcissistic in laws, you can tell them what relationship they are allowed to have with your kids and how they will be welcomed into your home.
+In the case of narcissistic in-laws, you can tell them what relationship they are allowed to have with your kids and how they will be welcomed into your home.

 8. Don’t let it affect your self-esteem